MamoMGD1/ML_101/README.md

 ML_101 is an open-source educational project, and it grows stronger with community input.
 Whether you’re fixing a typo, refining an explanation, adding examples, or contributing new notebooks, **your help is deeply appreciated**.

-Here are a few ways you can contribute:

-- 📝 **Improve documentation** — fix typos, grammar, or phrasing for clarity.
-- 🎨 **Add illustrations or visual aids** — diagrams, plots, or intuitive explanations.
-- 💡 **Enhance content** — extend exercises, provide alternative approaches, or share project ideas.
-- 🧑‍💻 **Code contributions** — bug fixes, optimizations, or adding new ML techniques.

 Check out our [Contributing Guide](./CONTRIBUTING.md) for full details on how to get started.
 Together, let’s make ML_101 the most approachable and hands-on Machine Learning resource for curious minds 🚀